Titlebar and Border

 Exporting Window Example

-In the Designer, you can export and import windows from one project to another project using external files.
+In the Designer, you can export and import windows from one project to another project using external files or sending it directly to a project on the same gateway.

 You can export windows in two ways.

-To export multiple windows, right click on the folder of windows and select the Exportproject export, the difference being that it automatically highlights only that window to export from the list of project resources.option.
-The window export works similarly to the
+To export multiple windows, right click on the folder of windows and select the Export option or Send to Project option.
+The window export works similarly to the project export, the difference being that it automatically highlights only that window to export from the list of project resources.

-- To export one window, right click on an individual window and choose the Export option.
+- To export one window, right click on an individual window and click Export, then choose the Export or Send to Project option.

 - Click Save to save the windows as a project export file.